ibexa/documentation-developer/docs/api/public_php_api.md

 ```

 Your bundle should be generated and activated.
-Let's now see how you can interact with the Public API by creating a command line script, and a custom controller route and action.
+Let's see how you can interact with the Public API by creating a command line script, and a custom controller route and action.

 #### Creating a command line script in your bundle

-Writing a command line script with Symfony 2 is *very* easy.
+Writing a command line script with Symfony is *very* easy.
 The framework and its bundles ship with a few scripts.
 They are all started using `php app/console <command>`.
 You can get the complete list of existing command line scripts by executing `php app/console list` from the eZ Platform root.

-In this chapter, we will create a new command, identified as `ezpublish:cookbook:hello`, that takes an optional name argument, and greets that name.
-To do so, we need one thing: a class with a name ending with "Command" that extends `Symfony\Component\Console\Command\Command`.
+In this chapter, you will create a new command, identified as `ezpublish:cookbook:hello`, that takes an optional name argument, and greets that name.
+To do so, you need one thing: a class with a name ending with "Command" that extends `Symfony\Component\Console\Command\Command`.
 Note that in our case, we use `ContainerAwareCommand` instead of `Command`, since we need the dependency injection container to interact with the Public API.
 In your bundle's directory (`src/EzSystems/CookbookBundle`), create a new directory named `Command`, and in this directory, a new file named `HelloCommand.php`.

 Add this code to the file: